Stuycs-K/final-project-4-rijals-parabs/WORKLOG.md

 - started research on override-return function
 	- mainly just ran buffer overflow attacks to get used to overriding the return manually

+### 5/30/23

+- finalized the function finding part of our project

 ## Salaj Rijal

 ### 05/18/23